theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

 > Exercise
 > --------
 >
-> Does any samples fail at least one of FastQC’s quality tests?
+> Do any samples fail at least one of FastQC’s quality tests?
 What test(s) did those samples fail?
 >